sanfranciscoave/sanfranciscoave/content/posts/2024/2024-08-30-virgina-lakes-camping.md

 draft: false
 ---

-Some photos from a camping trip with friends trip to the Virgina Lakes, although most of these shots are from near by Mono Lake.
+Some photos from a camping trip with friends to the Virgina Lakes, although most of these shots are from near by Mono Lake.

 All shot on the Canon SD1000.